chidiwilliams/3d-orbit-simulation/README.md

 # 3D Orbit Simulation

-A 3D simulation of a planet orbiting a star.
+A 3D simulation of the Earth orbiting the Sun.

 ## Pending tasks